kaka89/springboot-weixin/README.md

 # SpringCloud-weixin
-This project is build with spring cloud, and all this is for WeChat Official Account service
+This project is build with springboot, and all this is for WeChat Official Account service